Tiverton Town F.C.: History

 In the 2016/17 season Tiverton Town gained promotion to the Southern League Premier Division.
 They beat Salisbury 0–2 with goals from Michael Landricombe and Tom Bath in the playoff final in front of over 2,000, returning them to the Southern League Premier after being relegated in 2011.

-In the 2017/18 season following promotion from the 8th tier Tivvy finished in a highly respectable position of 6th.
-Especially considering the low budget and crowds compared to the top 5 and most of the league.
-However, despite this Tivvy managed to beat 4 of the top 5 with playoff hopes ending due to poor away form.
+In the 2017/18 season, Tivvy finished in a highly respectable position of 6th, especially considering the low budget and crowds compared to the top 5 and most of the league.
+Tivvy managed to beat four of the top 5, though their playoff hopes ended because of poor away form.

+At the end of the 2022/23 season, long standing Benefactor and chairman, Ian Moorcroft, announced he was departing the club to spend more time with his family.
+The club sought out a new chairman and landed on former Plymouth Argyle CEO, Michael Dunford.

+The 2023/24 season started with promise with a new committee and a rebuilt squad for the new season.
+Hope was in the air for Tiverton Town Fans.
+However it the season was bleak from the outset and the longest serving manager in the clubs history, Martyn Rogers, was sacked after a string of mediocre results.
+And former Taunton Town Manager, Leigh Robinson, was appointed as the new manager.